Gustav Stresemann: Foreign minister 1923–1929

 After this reconciliation with the Versailles powers, Stresemann moved to improve relations with the Soviet Union.
-He said to Nikolay Krestinsky in June 1925, as recorded in his diary: "I had said I would not come to conclude a treaty with Russia so long as our political situation in the other direction was not cleared up, as I wanted to answer the question whether we had a treaty with Russia in the negative".
+He said to Nikolay Krestinsky in June 1925, as recorded in his diary: "I had said I would not come to conclude a treaty with Russia so long as our political situation in the other direction was not cleared up, as I wanted to answer the question whether we had a treaty with Russia in the negative."
 The Treaty of Berlin signed in April 1926 reaffirmed and strengthened the Treaty of Rapallo signed in 1922.
-In September 1926, Germany was admitted to the League of Nations as permanent member of the Security Council.
-This was a sign that Germany was quickly becoming a normal state, and assured the Soviet Union of Germany's sincerity in the Treaty of Berlin.
+Germany and the Soviet Union pledged neutrality in the event of an attack on the other by a third party for five years.

-Stresemann was co-winner of the Nobel Peace Prize in 1926 for these achievements.
-Gustav Stresemann's success owed much to his friendly personal character and his willingness to be pragmatic.
-He was close personal friends with many influential foreigners.
-The most noted was Briand, with whom he shared the Peace Prize.
+In September 1926, as planned during the negotiations for the Locarno Treaties, Germany was admitted to the League of Nations as permanent member of the Executive Council.
+Stresemann was co-winner with Aristide Briand of the 1926 Nobel Peace Prize for their work on Locarno.
+Stresemann's success owed much to his friendly personal character and his willingness to be pragmatic.
+He was close personal friends with many influential foreigners, most notably Aristide Briand.

-Stresemann wrote to the Crown Prince: "All the questions which to-day preoccupy the German people can be transformed into as many vexations for the Entente by a skilful orator before the League of Nations".
-As Germany now had a veto on League resolutions, she could gain concessions from other countries on modifications on the Polish border or Anschluss with Austria, as other countries needed her vote.
-Germany could now act as "the spokesman of the whole German cultural community" and thereby provoke the German minorities in Czechoslovakia and Poland.
+Stresemann wrote to the ex-Crown Prince about how Germany could use its position in the League of Nations: "All the questions which to-day preoccupy the German people can be transformed into as many vexations for the Entente by a skilful orator before the League of Nations."
+Since League resolutions had to be unanimous, Germany could gain concessions from other countries on modifications of the Polish border or political union with Austria, as other countries needed its vote.
+Germany could act as "the spokesman of the whole German cultural community".

 Germany signed the Kellogg-Briand Pact in August 1928.
 It renounced the use of violence to resolve international conflicts.
 Although Stresemann did not propose the pact, Germany's adherence convinced many people that Weimar Germany was a Germany that could be reasoned with.
 This new insight was instrumental in the Young Plan of February 1929, which led to more reductions in German reparations payment.